allisonpayne/my_trinkets/README.md

-# Add the project setup function to your R profile
+# Add the project setup function to your .Rprofile

 Run file.edit(file.path("~", ".Rprofile")) in the console, paste the function in there and save it.
 It should then show up in your environment automatically.